Huldrych Zwingli: Theology

-Zwingli approached the eucharist in a similar manner to baptism.
-During the first Zürich disputation in 1523, he denied that an actual sacrifice occurred during the mass, arguing that Christ made the sacrifice only once and for all eternity.
-Hence, the eucharist was "a memorial of the sacrifice".
+Zwingli approached the Eucharist in a similar manner to baptism.
+During the first Zurich disputation in 1523, he denied that an actual sacrifice occurred during the Mass, arguing that Christ made the sacrifice only once and for all eternity.
+Hence, the Eucharist was "a memorial of the sacrifice".
 Following this argument, he further developed his view, coming to the conclusion of the "signifies" interpretation for the words of the institution.
 He used various passages of scripture to argue against transubstantiation as well as Luther's views, the key text being John 6:63, "It is the Spirit who gives life, the flesh is of no avail".
 Zwingli's approach and interpretation of scripture to understand the meaning of the eucharist was one reason he could not reach a consensus with Luther.

 The impact of Luther on Zwingli's theological development has long been a source of interest and discussion among Lutheran scholars, who seek to firmly establish Luther as the first Reformer.
 Zwingli himself asserted vigorously his independence of Luther and the most recent studies have lent credibility to this claim.
 Zwingli appears to have read Luther's books in search of confirmation from Luther for his own views.
 He agreed with the stand Luther took against the pope.
 Like Luther, Zwingli was also a student and admirer of Augustine.

+In contrast to Luther, Zwingli adhered to official church theology on Judaism.
+However, as most Protestants and Catholics did at the time, he believed that the crucifixion of Christ led to the dispersal of Jews from Jerusalem.
+In contrast, Zwingli's creed was convinced that the papacy and its military power derived from Jewish influences.
+Together with John Calvin, he protracted Jewish influences in Christian churches and advocated the Principle of Sola Scriptura, in which the Old Testament and its subjects would remain a constant influence in future churches.
+He thereby opposed the anti-Semitic tendencies of Luther, and placed himself closer to Catholicism during the Reformation.